abingdonpta/abingdonpta/content/about/roles.md

 - **Time of day**: Any
 - **Months**: Year-round

-### 🖥️ Website Administrator

-The website administrator maintains this very website, adding and updating content when necessary.

-- **Location**: Home
-- **Time of day**: Any
-- **Months**: Year-round

-### ☎️ Directory

-The Abingdon PTA intends to create a student directory during the 2022-2023 school year.
-This would be the first student directory in several years.
-It will contain information for only those families who have opted in to share such information with the PTA via the checkbox on the Annual Online Verification Process that all families complete annually.

-The Directory Coordinator collects and organizes student and family data as provided by the school registrar and formats the information to prepare for inclusion in the online student directory.

-- **Location**: Home
-- **Time of day**: Any
-- **Months**: September to November

 ### 📦 Grants Coordinator

 The Grants Coordinator administers the [grants program](/grants).
 This includes establishing the disbursement schedule and deadlines; publicizing the program and upcoming deadlines to Abingdon staff; reviewing proposals and working with their authors to ensure that proposals meet our guidelines; informing the PTA board of proposals in advance of their meetings; and ordering the items and delivering them if necessary.